 PhD thesis: Submesoscale dynamics in the Western Mediterranean Sea

 Esporles, January 22, 2020.
-Maria Esther Capó Truyols has defended his doctoral thesis supervised by the doctors Alejandro Orfila Forster and Evan Mason from IMEDEA (CSIC-UIB).
+Maria Esther Capó Truyols has defended her doctoral thesis supervised by the doctors Alejandro Orfila Forster and Evan Mason from IMEDEA (CSIC-UIB).
 The event took place on January 22 at the University of Balearic Islands.

 The transition from mesoscale to submesoscale dynamics is analyzed in the western Mediterranean Sea using a set of ROMS model simulations.